JosephBrides/Over-Privileged-Access-Remediation/README.md

 -Click Add assignments, select the test user, and assign.

--Install PowerShell and Az Module:
+# 2. Install PowerShell and Az Module:
 -On a Windows machine, open PowerShell as Administrator.
 -Install the Az module:

+powershell
-(Install-Module -Name Az -Scope CurrentUser -Force)
+Install-Module -Name Az -Scope CurrentUser -Force

--Connect to Azure:
+Connect to Azure

-(Connect-AzAccount)
+powershell
+Connect-AzAccount